Torquhil Matheson: Military career

-Matheson joined the Hertfordshire Militia before being commissioned as a second lieutenant into the Bedfordshire Regiment on 15 December 1888.
+Destined for a career in the British Armed Forces, Matheson was commissioned as a second lieutenant into the 4th (Militia) Battalion of the Bedfordshire Regiment (later the Bedfordshire and Hertfordshire Regiment) on 15 December 1888.
 On 2 June 1894, Matheson transferred from the Bedfordshires, in which he was then a lieutenant, to the Coldstream Guards as a second lieutenant again, and was promoted lieutenant in that regiment on 1 December 1897.
-He served in the Second Boer War, as adjutant of the 1st Battalion from 1899 until May 1902.
+He served in the Second Boer War, as adjutant of the 1st Battalion, Coldstream Guards from 1899 until May 1902.
 The battalion took part in the battles of Belmont (23 November 1899), Enslin, Modder River (28 November 1899) and Magersfontein (11 December 1899), and he was mentioned in despatches, and promoted to captain on 20 April 1901.
-Following the end of the war in June 1902, Matheson left Cape Town in the SS Carisbrook Castle in September 1902, arriving at Southampton early the following month.

-He was appointed Regimental Adjutant to the Coldstream Guards on 1 January 1903.
+Following the end of the war, Matheson left Cape Town in the SS Carisbrook Castle in September 1902, arriving at Southampton early the following month.
+He was appointed regimental adjutant to the Coldstream Guards on 1 January 1903.

-At the outbreak of the First World War in August 1914, Matheson went with his regiment to France and fought in several actions, being promoted to lieutenant colonel in 1915 and taking command of the 3rd Battalion.
+At the outbreak of the First World War in August 1914, Matheson went with his regiment to France and fought in several actions, being promoted to the brevet rank of lieutenant colonel in February 1915 and taking command of the 3rd Battalion.